-Issue Current Position Sponsor / Lead Officer administration of both Licensing and a Health and Safety concluded that arrangements were marginal development of an Action Plan which is currently in the process of being implemented.
+Sponsor / Lead Officer development of an Action Plan which is currently in the process of being implemented.
 Although it is a concern that Health and Safety - which was identified as a weakness in 2015/16 - remains marginal, significant improvement has been evidenced, although further work remains necessary.
 The Action Plan includes external support in order to secure improvement in a timely fashion.
-CFO At the last meeting of this Committee, a presentation was heard from the Licensing Team on progress made against the action plan and a general update of what the team were working on and had achieved.
+CFO At a previous meeting of this Committee, a presentation was heard from the Licensing Team on progress made against the action plan and a general update of what the team were working on and had achieved.
 The presentation was very well received.
-Internal Audit is currently undertaking a review of Licensing and will report back to this committee at a later date.
-4. The other three marginal Internal Audit reports concerned Transport Administration, Social In all three areas management is in the process of implementing the Internal Audit recommendations.
+An update regarding the progress will be given by the Internal Audit Manager.
+In all three areas management is in the process of implementing the Internal Audit recommendations.
 The implementation of the actions required will be monitored through the Council's Performance Management framework.
-CFO / AD Media and Procurement.
-In terms of the Transport audit officers have proactively undertaken works to resolve matters identified in the Action Plan resulting in 8 of the 10 = 80% of actions now having been resolved.
-Internal Audit is currently reviewing this work and will feedback to the next meeting of this committee.
+CFO / AD In terms of the Transport audit officers have proactively undertaken works to resolve matters identified in the Action Plan resulting in 8 of the 10 = 80% of actions now having been resolved.
+Although it is a concern that Health and Safety - which was identified as a weakness in 2015/16 - remains marginal, significant improvement has been evidenced, although further work remains necessary.
+The Action Plan includes external support in order to secure improvement in a timely fashion.
+At a previous meeting of this Committee, a presentation was heard from the Licensing Team on progress made against the action plan and a general update of what the team were working on and had achieved.
+The presentation was very well received.
+An update regarding the progress will be given by the Internal Audit Manager.
+In all three areas management is in the process of implementing the Internal Audit recommendations.
+The implementation of the actions required will be monitored through the Council's Performance Management framework.
+In terms of the Transport audit officers have proactively undertaken works to resolve matters identified in the Action Plan resulting in 8 of the 10 = 80% of actions now having